© Barbara Aumüller

 – World management –

-American tenor AJ Glueckert opens his 2023/24 season as Doctor Marianus in Mahler’s 8th Symphony with the Basque National Orchestra and the Navarre Symphony Orchestra under the baton of Robert Treviño.
-At Opera Cologne, he will make his house and role debut as the emperor in Die Frau ohne Schatten by Richard Strauss, and in addition to various revivals, he will make his role debut at Frankfurt Opera as Görge in the new production of Alexander von Zemlinsky’s Der Traumgörge.
-As in the previous season, he will return to Deutsche Oper Berlin for Antikrist by Rued Langaard.
+He opened his 2023/24 season as Doctor Marianus in Mahler’s 8th Symphony with the Basque National Orchestra and the Navarre Symphony Orchestra under the baton of Robert Treviño.
+At Opera Cologne, he made his house and role debut as the Emperor in Die Frau ohne Schatten by Richard Strauss, and in addition to various revivals at Frankfurt Opera, he gave his role debut as Görge in a new production of Alexander von Zemlinsky’s Der Traumgörge there.
+As in the previous season, he returned to Deutsche Oper Berlin for Antikrist by Rued Langaard.
+He also performed Mahler’s Das Lied von der Erde with the Hamburg Symphony Orchestra under Domingo Hindoyan at the Freiburg Konzerthaus.

-At Frankfurt Opera, where he has been a member of the ensemble since 2016/17, he has appeared on stage as Don José (Carmen), as the epnymous character in Wagner’s Lohengrin and as Herod in Strauss’ Salome.
+At Frankfurt Opera, where he has been a member of the ensemble since 2016/17, he has appeared on stage as Don José (Carmen), as the eponymous character in Wagner’s Lohengrin and as Herod in Strauss’ Salome, amongst others.
 In recent years, he has won over audiences there in versatile roles such as Edrisi (Król Roger), Count Vaudémont (Iolanta), Flamand (Capriccio), Lyonel (Martha, CD on OehmsClassics), Froh (Das Rheingold), Skuratov (From the House of the Dead), Erik (Der fliegende Holländer), Pinkerton (Madama Butterfly) and as the Prince in Rusalka, a role he had also previously sung at Minnesota Opera and New Orleans Opera.

-August 2023 – For the most recent biography, please contact Luis Aliaga
+September 2024 – For the most recent biography, please contact Luis Aliaga